Nested conformal prediction and quantile out-of-bag ensemble methods: Conclusion

 \subsection{Acknowledgments}

-The authors would like to thank Robin Dunn, Jaehyeok Shin and Aleksandr Podkopaev for comments on an initial version of this paper.
+This paper has been revised as per suggestions by the reviewers and editor of Pattern Recognition Special Issue on Conformal Prediction.
+We would like to thank Robin Dunn, Jaehyeok Shin and Aleksandr Podkopaev for comments on an initial version of this paper.
 AR is indebted to Rina Barber, Emmanuel Cand{\`e}s and Ryan Tibshirani for several insightful conversations on conformal prediction.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE)~\citep{towns2014xsede}, which is supported by National Science Foundation grant number ACI-1548562.
 Specifically, it used the Bridges system~\citep{Nystrom:2015:BUF:2792745.2792775}, which is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC).
 CG thanks the PSC consultant Roberto Gomez for support with MATLAB issues on the cluster.